- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Showing sensitivity during holidays such as Ramadan is very important.
 During this time, expats in Oman should be extra cautious when picking out outfits.
 Eating, drinking, chewing gum and smoking are not allowed in public throughout this period.
 During the month of Ramadan, most restaurants are closed during the day but open again in the evening, while many eateries also cover their windows out of respect.

 Weather in Oman

-Driving and orientation in Oman
+Driving in Oman

-It is also normal to see people running across the freeway, taxis slowing down unexpectedly to pick up passengers, vehicles crammed to the max and children without seatbelts.
+As in many other Middle Eastern countries, driving in Oman can seem intimidating.
+It is normal to see people running across the freeway, taxis slowing down unexpectedly to pick up passengers, vehicles crammed to the max and children without seat belts.

 The Sultan Qaboos Highway is the main road that runs through Muscat.
 It is easy to navigate Muscat, but finding specific businesses and homes can be difficult as most establishments do not have a physical address.
 Landmarks are an essential part in giving directions.

 It is also a good idea to read online forums for directions if planning to venture outside of Muscat.
 Local maps are often not updated properly.

 Customer service can seem non-existent in Oman.
 It can be difficult to find employees that are altogether helpful and knowledgeable.
 This can be an adjustment for Westerners who are used to a different standard of service.
 When great customer service is found, it is not forgotten within the expat community.